Nazdarovja/CA3/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Software Prerequisites

-What things you need to install the software and how to install them
+(Instructions for this seed will assume the use of this software, but instuctions should be somewhat usable in other programs)
 ```
-Give examples
+Netbeans
+- JAX-RS
+- GSON
+- mysql connector

+Visual Studio Code
+- React
+- React-Native

+Expo SDE & Expo Client (mobile)

+Mysql Workbench

+Other:
+- Github
+- Git Bash
+- Node.js
 ```

 ### Installing

 instructions in how to use the seed:

-(Instructions for this seed will assume the use of NetBeans, Visual Studio Code, but instuctions should be somewhat usable in other programs)

 First, Clone/Fork the repository.
 Navigate to the CA3 folder.